fmachen/memo/life/things-about-life.md

 Don’t just sit there, do something.
 Without action, there is no outcome.

 [25 Things About Life I Wish I Had Known 10 Years Ago by DARIUS FOROUX](https://medium.com/life-learning/25-things-about-life-i-wish-i-had-known-10-years-ago-61d96e93a028#.r44trmjxq)

+## Texting is Better Than Calling
+Shorter, Faster, Searchable